The Bankrate promise

 The Citi Diamond Preferred is a great option if you’re planning a large purchase or balance transfer.
-Just make sure to pay it off in full while the intro APR period lasts — otherwise, you’ll have to pay a rather high interest rate on the remaining balance.
+Just make sure to pay it off in full while the 0 percent intro APR period lasts — otherwise, you’ll pay a high interest rate on the remaining balance.

-With this card, you can get access to Citi Flex Loans, which you can use to borrow money against your card’s credit line at a fixed rate and pay it back over a certain period.
+Citi Diamond Preferred benefits include access to Citi Flex Loans, which you can use to borrow money against your card’s credit line at a fixed rate and pay it back over a specified period.
 You can use this feature with no additional fees or credit inquiries.
 This can be a convenient option should you need a personal loan in the future.
 Note, however, that this feature is only available to select cardholders — the issuer must target you for the offer.

-Additionally, you may be able to use Citi Flex Pay on Amazon purchases to pay them off in equal monthly payments.
-You’ll also get access to Citi Easy Deals where you can find discounts on various purchases, such as retail and restaurant deals.
-Finally, like with the Citi Double Cash, you’ll be able to take advantage of VIP access to events with Citi Entertainment.
+Additionally, you’ll get access to Citi Easy Deals, where you can find discounts on various purchases (such as retail and restaurant deals).
+Finally, like with the Citi Double Cash, you’re able to take advantage of VIP access to events with Citi Entertainment.

-The Citi Diamond Preferred doesn’t earn rewards, so there are no redemption options.
+The Citi Diamond Preferred doesn’t offer rewards, so there are no redemption options.

 Recommended credit score